-Logic models greatly informed all of the evaluations plans that LCI produced.
+Logic models are at the heart of the LCI evaluation team's conceptual framework for evaluating TCC and thus greatly informed all of the evaluations plans that LCI has produced.
 Logic models illustrate the interim steps that must occur for a project or plan to realize its intended goals.
 Within the context of TCC, these steps are defined as follows: